 The ship Jonge Thomas was on her fourth journey to the East when she left Texel on 20 October 1772 under the command of master Barend de la Main.
 She sailed as a merchant vessel for the Dutch East India Company (VOC) between Patria and the Indies.
 The Jonge Thomas, however, would never come past her half point stop at Table Bay in South Africa.
 During a heavy storm the ship began to drag her anchor and ran aground on a sandbank.
 Only 53 lives were saved.
 A heroic story followed this event, which is described below.

 The hero Wolraad Woltemade

-Protected in terms of the National Heritage Resources Act, No. 25 of 1999.
+The wreck site is protected in terms of the National Heritage Resources Act, No. 25 of 1999.
 This act regards historic shipwrecks as well.
-The site may not be disturbed without permission of the South African Resources Agency (SAHRA) and artifacts removed from the wreck may not be traded without SAHRA's permission.
+The site may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artifacts removed from the wreck may not be traded without SAHRA's permission.